 Indian food is generally spicy but does vary in degrees of heat.
-Certainly when I reach the top end of the scale I can feel the steam coming out of my ears but whether it is Indian spice or Mexican chili the remedy to take some of the heat away is still the same – a yogurt cooler.
+Certainly when I reach the top end of the scale I can feel the steam coming out of my ears but whether it is Indian spice or Mexican chili the remedy to take some of the heat away is still the same – a yoghurt cooler.

-TIP - If you do eat something too hot for comfort, a dairy drink is the best course of action and yogurt more so than milk.
+TIP - If you do eat something too hot for comfort, a dairy drink is the best course of action and yoghurt more so than milk.

 It is capsaicin in the chili that causes a chemical reaction with the nerve receptors in the mouth and gives that burning sensation.
 Whilst cold water will reduce the burning temporarily, this is down to the physical temperature of the water and nothing else - water actually spreads the burning sensation.